 For over 50 years I have experienced a vast range of challenges in personal and corporate insolvency work, mainly spanning property and construction.
 These unique experiences have developed skills well beyond those of an advisor and I am proud to be relied upon to offer these to my clients on every engagement.

-Brian is a registered and official liquidator and a registered trustee in bankruptcy with over 45 years experience in insolvency.
-A founding principal of BRI Ferrier, Brian has worked throughout Australia, New Zealand, South East Asia, Europe and the Cayman Islands.
+Brian is a registered liquidator and a registered trustee in bankruptcy with over 50 years’ experience in insolvency internationally and is a founding principal of BRI Ferrier.

 - In 1981, at the age of 31, Brian was chosen as one of nine ‘A list’ liquidators by an expert panel of five assessors appointed by the Attorney General.
 As such, Brian is regularly appointed by the Court as the Official and Provisional Liquidator on the most challenging and complex of matters.